-Faculty Liaison: The Faculty Liaison is a member of the social work faculty who serves as a point of contact between the Department of Social Work, the student, and the field agency.
-The Faculty Liaison conducts one or more field visits with the student and Field Instructor and teaches the student's field seminar course.
+Faculty Liaison: The faculty liaison is a member of the social work faculty who serves as a point of contact between the Department of Social Work, the student, and the field agency.
+The faculty liaison conducts one or more field visits with the student and field instructor, and teaches the student's field seminar course.

-Field Instructor: The Field Instructor is the student's supervisor at the field agency.
-The Field Instructor is generally an employee or, occasionally, a Board member of the field agency.
-The Field Instructor is responsible for conducting weekly supervision meetings with the student as well as completing the student's field visit, Learning Contract, and mid-term and final evaluations.
-Criteria for selection of Field Instructors is outlined on page 7 of this manual.
+Field Instructor: The field instructor is the student's supervisor at the field agency.
+The field instructor is generally an employee or, occasionally, a Board member of the field agency.
+The field instructor is responsible for conducting weekly supervision meetings with the student as well as completing the student's field visit, learning contract, and mid-term and final evaluations.
+Criteria for selection of field instructors is outlined on page 8 of this manual.

-Field Seminar: The field seminar is a 3-credit course designed to help students reflect on, synthesize, and connect their field experiences with their classroom learning.
-Field seminar sections are taught by each student's Faculty Liaison.
+Field Seminar: The field seminar is a course designed to help students reflect on, synthesize, and connect their field experiences with their classroom learning.
+Field seminar sections are taught by each student's faculty liaison.

 Learning Contract and Field Evaluation Form (LCEF): This living document serves as a plan for each student's individual learning experience in their field placement, and relates the tasks, activities, and projects in which the student will engage to the CSWE competencies and behaviors.
-The contract is developed and agreed upon by the student, Field Instructor, and Faculty Liaison, and forms the basis for mid-term and final evaluations.
+The contract is developed and agreed upon by the student, field instructor, and faculty liaison, and forms the basis for mid-term and final evaluations.

-Task Supervisor: In some field placements, the student will work closely with an agency representative who is not the Field Instructor.
-This person may or may not have a degree in social work or meet other criteria for Field Instructors.
-Day-to-day supervision can be provided by a Task Supervisor in conjunction with the Field Instructor; while the Field Instructor retains responsibility for completion of the Learning Contract and Field Evaluation Form, the Task Supervisor can provide input into these documents as well.
+Task Supervisor: In some field placements, the student will work closely with an agency representative who is not the field instructor.
+This person may or may not have a degree in social work or meet other criteria for field instructors.
+Day-to-day supervision can be provided by a task supervisor in conjunction with the field instructor; while the field instructor retains responsibility for completion of the learning contract and evaluations, the task supervisor can provide input into these documents as well.